On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Hitchin--Sawon formula

-where $\hat{A}$ is the $\hat{A}$-\emph{genus} defined by $\prod_{i=1}^{2n}\left(\frac{\sqrt{a_i}/2}{\sinh \sqrt{a_i}/2}\right)$, where $a_{i}$'s are the Chern roots of the tangent bundle of $X$. \end{prop} \begin{proof} We can consider $N(c_2)$ as defined in Lemma \ref{genefuji}.
-In the smooth case, the equation of Hitchin--Sawon provides an expression of $N(c_2)$ in therms of Pontryagin classes.
+We can consider $N(c_2)$ as defined in Lemma \ref{genefuji}.
+In the smooth case, the equation of Hitchin--Sawon provides an expression of $N(c_2)$ in terms of Pontryagin classes.
 The main tool used by Hitchin and Sawon are Rozansky--Witten invariants (see \cite[Section 2]{Hitchin}).
 These invariants are constructed from the curvature of the manifold and a trivalent graph with $2n$ vertices.

 The tangent sheaf $T_X$ on $X$ can be defined as the unique reflexive sheaf such that $T_{X|X_{\reg}}$ is the usual holomorphic tangent sheaf on $X_{\reg}$.
 It is a locally V-free sheaf.
 We consider $g$ a K\"ahler metric on $T_X$.
 As explained in Definition \ref{metric}, this provides a metric $g$ on $T_{X_{\reg}}$ such that for all local uniformizing system $(U,V,G,\pi)$, $\pi^*(g_{|U_{\reg}})$ extends to a metric $g_V$ on $T_V$.
 Then the Riemannian curvature $K$ of $(X,g)$ is obtained on $X_{\reg}$ by the Riemannian curvature of $(X_{\reg},g)$ and on all local uniformizing systems by the Riemann curvature of $(V,g_V)$.
 For the same reason as in the smooth case, we can associated to the curvature a class $[\Phi]\in H^1(X,\Sym^3 \Omega_X^1)$ (see \cite[Section 2]{Hitchin} or \cite{Witten}).
 From this class $[\Phi]$, the definition of the Rozansky--Witten invariants being purely algebraic, it can be generalized, word by word, to the case of primitively symplectic orbifold.
 We denote these invariants $b_{\Gamma}(X)$ for $\Gamma$ a trivalent graph with $2n$ vertices.